Private Guided Morocco Tours and Travel

 About Morocco Explored Tours

-For over 20 years Morocco Explored has created safe, mid-priced, small group holidays as an alternative to set packaged excursion tours.
-We create unique experiences tailored to your interests.
-All private custom made (bespoke) tours combine cultural immersion with unique experiences, often along routes less traveled by many Morocco visitors.
+For over 20 years Morocco Explored has created safe, mid-priced, small group tours as an alternative to packaged excursions.
+Each tour can be tailored to your interests without breaking your budget.
+All tours are private - custom made (bespoke), and combine cultural immersion with unique itineraries, often along routes less traveled by many Morocco visitors.

-We are a fully insured Morocco tour operator, our transport vehicles and drivers are licensed as required by law.
+We are a fully registered and insured Moroccan tour operator, and our transport vehicles and drivers are licensed as required by law.

 Our work is diversified among many regions and families.
-When you choose Morocco Explored you'll be supporting our Moroccan partners who are dedicated to provide the best experiences for our explorers.
+When you choose Morocco Explored you'll be supporting our Moroccan partners who's services are dedicated to providing the best experience for our Morocco explorers.

 Our Awards

-From 2013 to 2019 Morocco Explored has won TripAdvisor's Certificate of Excellence award for continual 5 star reviews year over year.
-In 2020 we won the Travelers Choice Award given to the top 10% reviewed travel providers in the TripAdvisor travel registry.
+Between 2013 and 2019 Morocco Explored Tours won Certificate of Excellence awards for receiving 5 star reviews year over year.
+In 2020, 2023 and 2024 we've won the Traveler's Choice Award, only given to the top 10% travel providers who consistently receive 5 star reviews year over year on TripAdvisor.